ruanchaves/ruanchaves.github.io/_pages/about.md

   - /about.html
 ---

-Software Engineer with 1+ years of experience building Natural Language Processing products for large companies, startups and research groups.
+Software Engineer with experience in building Natural Language Processing products for large companies, startups and research groups.
 Currently a MSc student at the [Erasmus Mundus LCT double degree programme](https://lct-master.org/).

 Some of my accomplishments include: